-Action 1 Open the liquid stop valve (A) and gas stop valve (B) by removing the stem cap and turning counterclockwise with a hex wrench until it stops.
-A B O O 2 Close the service cover to prevent electric shocks.
+Action 1 Open the liquid stop valve and gas stop valve by removing the cap and turning counterclockwise with a hex wrench until it stops.
+2 Close the service cover to prevent electric shocks.
 3 Turn ON power for at least 6 hours before starting operation to protect the compressor.
 4 On the user interface, set the unit to cooling operation mode.